Factory Authorized Refrigerator Service

 Your refrigerator interior should be between 34-40° fahrenheit.
 One reason a fridge can run warmer than normal is dirty condenser coils.
 These coils will likely need to be cleaned once or twice a year, more often if you have pets, or if your fridge is an a particularly dusty area like a garage.

 Not all refrigerators have condenser coils that can be cleaned by the owner, so consult your owner’s manual for the correct instructions.
-The condenser coils are usually located either under the refrigerator behind a grill, or on the back of the fridge.
+The condenser coils are usually located either under the appliance behind a grill, or on the back of the fridge.
 After unplugging the fridge, you can clean the coils with a soft brush and vacuum.
 Clean condenser coils will allow your refrigerator to run more efficiency, lowering energy usage and reducing strain on the compressor.
 If you’re not certain how to check or clean your coils, call an appliance repair service for help.

-Another thing to check if your refrigerator isn’t stay cool is he gaskets around the doors.
+Another thing to check if your unit isn’t stay cool is he gaskets around the doors.
 If these gaskets are worn or damaged, it will reduce your cooling efficiency.
 Damaged gaskets should be replaced to keep the cool air inside the fridge.
 It’s a good idea to clean the seals on your fridge at least once a year.
 Just mix a little baking soda and water and use a soft brush and towel to clean the surfaces where the door closes.

 It’s completely normal for your fridge to make noise.
 The hum of the fan, a click as the defrost timer is switched on and off, pops from the automatic ice maker, and many other sounds are completely normal.
 If you check your refrigerator’s owner’s manual, you’re likely to see a list of “normal” sounds.
 It’s the out of the ordinary sounds that you should be concerned about.